Ramblurr/intellij-beancount/README.md

 * inspection: transactions balance to 0
 * formatting: align posting amounts

+### Contributing

+When importing the plugin source into intellij, use the gradle importer and be sure to **uncheck** the create separate module per source set option, otherwise the generated parser/lexer code will go into `src/` instead of `gen/`

 ### Developer notes

 Many thanks to the plugin developers who came before and whose code served